High-Dimensional Inference for Cluster-Based Graphical Models: Background

 On the other hand, for the PECOK procedure

-which can be much smaller when one has a few, balanced, clusters.}
+which can be much smaller when one has a few, balanced, clusters.

-These values of $c$ are further shown to be minimax or near-minimax optimal for cluster recovery.
-We refer to Theorems 3 and 4 in \cite{Bunea2016a} for the precise expressions and details.
+These values of $c$ are shown to be minimax or near-minimax optimal for cluster recovery.
+We refer to Theorems 3 and 4 in \cite{Bunea2018} for the precise expressions and details.
 Under these minimal conditions on $\lmin{\bCS}$, the exact recovery of the clusters holds with probability larger than $1 - 1/(d \vee n)$.
-This will allow us to show, in Section \ref{sec:main_results}, that inference in cluster-based graphical models is not hampered by the clustering step.
+Because these conditions are sufficiently weak, we are able to show, in Section \ref{sec:main_results}, that inference in cluster-based graphical models is not hampered by the clustering step.

 For completeness, we outline the PECOK algorithm below, which consists in a convex relaxation of the $K$-means algorithm, further tailored to estimation of clusters $G^* = \{\Gs{1}, \ldots, \Gs{K}\}$ defined via the interpretable model (\ref{eqn:g_latent_model}).
 The PECOK algorithm consists in the following three steps: \begin{enumerate} \item Compute an estimator $\tilde\bGamma$ of the matrix $\bGamma^*$. \item Solve the semi-definite program (SDP)